Man gets life sentence for murder of Troy Napope - Saskatoon | Globalnews.ca

 On Thursday, Bird was sentenced in Prince Albert Court of Queen’s Bench to life imprisonment with no parole eligibility for ten years.

-Napope was last seen in May 2015 in Prince Albert and police believe he attended a house party.
+Napope was last seen in May 2015 in Prince Albert, Sask,. where police believed he had attended a house party.

 His burned-out car was discovered soon afterward.